usnistgov/CastVoteRecords/index.md

 machine-made representation of a mark.
 Selection indications can come from the following sources:

   - A flaw on the paper ballot detected as a mark made by the voter.

   - A mark made by the voter on the paper ballot; the mark could be ambiguous or could meet scanner thresholds for quality.

   - A mark made by a ballot marking device onto a full-face paper ballot.

   - An indication made by the voter using a DRE or by a ballot marking device using a bar code to represent voter selections.

--   An indication made by the scanner in certain cases as a result of applying contest rules to the voter's indication[^3].
+  - An indication made by the scanner in certain cases as a result of applying contest rules to the voter’s indication\[3\].

   - An indication made by an adjudicator.

 #### Use of Allocable